8:30AM Kick-off and Startup Pitches

 After you’ve had a chance to meet the other investors, the day kicks off with pre-screened startups pitching to the entire congregation, like a mini demo day.
 No questions.

-We then break out into separate rooms for each startup.
-Each team will have 14 minutes with each founding team while judges observe and score the teams.
-After 14 minutes, the founders will quickly step out, and judges will have 3 minutes to provide feedback to the teams.
+After pitches, We break out into separate rooms for each startup.
+You will be assigned to one startup.
+Each team will come through and have 14 minutes with the founder, after which the founder will quickly step out, and you will have 3 minutes to provide feedback to the teams.
 Focus on ONE thing each team did well and ONE thing they could improve.
 After each team leaves, you’ll give them a score on the judging form.
 The notes and scores on the judging form are not collected nor distributed!
-They are for your reference only, partcularly helpful later in the day as you give feedback and to ask teams questions later during partner meetings.
+They are for your reference only, particularly helpful later in the day as you give feedback and to ask teams questions later during partner meetings.

 12:00PM Vote Round 1: Due Diligence

 After the last due diligence session, you will check your notes and rank your teams.
 Using an online form (the host will email you the link), you will submit your votes for the #1, #2 and #3 teams for the due diligence phase of the competition.

 12:10PM Quick Feedback to Founders and Lunch Break